digitalocean/terraform-provider-digitalocean/website/docs/r/record.html.markdown

 ## Import

-Records can be imported using the `name`, e.g.
+Records can be imported using the `id`, e.g.

 ```
-terraform import digitalocean_record.myrecord recordname
+terraform import digitalocean_record.myrecord 3352896
 ```